Leon Sirois: USAC Indy car

 However, on his fourth and final lap, his crew waved off the run with the yellow flag, and it was negated.
 The crew felt the speed was inadequate to the make the field, and presumably intended to make another attempt later on.
 Moments later, Arnie Knepper went out to qualify, but rain began to fall during his warm up laps, and washed out the remainder of the weekend.
 It was quickly noticed by media and fans that had the crew not waved off his final lap on Saturday, Sirois would have been the lone qualifier of the weekend and sat on the coveted provisional pole position for an entire week - and likely would have started on the pole for race day.
 During the second weekend of time trials, Jigger Sirois waved off his second attempt, and also waved off his third and final attempt when his speed was not fast enough.
 As it ended up, Sirois's first attempt would have been fast enough to qualify for the race.
 The qualification rules were changed in 1971 to guarantee all cars in line on the first day of qualifying at least one chance to qualify during the pole position round.
 After 1969, Jigger came back to attempt to make the field every year up until 1975, failing to make the field every time.
+Most notably, was his fruitless attempt to qualify the uncompetitive Jack Adams Turbine, in 1970, which would prove be the final attempt to qualify a turbine-powered car for the Indianapolis 500.

 Outside of the Indy 500, he made ten other starts in USAC Championship Car racing.
 His best finish was 5th place at Phoenix in 1969.